ElliotKillick/qvm-create-windows-qube/README.md

 # qvm-create-windows-qube

 qvm-create-windows-qube is a tool for quickly and conveniently installing fresh new Windows qubes with Qubes Windows Tools as well as other packages such as Firefox, Office 365, Notepad++ and Visual Studio pre-installed modularly and automatically.
-It also benefits privacy and anominity by reseting unique identifiers present in every Windows installation such as the MachineGUID, NTFS drive Volume Serial Numbers and more.
+It also benefits privacy and anominity by reseting unique identifiers present in every Windows installation such as the MachineGUID, NTFS drive Volume Serial Numbers (VSNs) and more.

 ## Installation